aigarsdz/metalsmith-mallet/README.md

   .build();
 ```

-In addition to variables defined in the YAML Front Matter metalsmith-mallet defines `url` and `date`, so in a Handlebars template you can do something like this:
+In addition to properties defined in the YAML Front Matter metalsmith-mallet defines `url`, `date` and `collection`, so in a Handlebars template you can do something like this:

 ```html
 <time>{{ date }}</time>